 Vertigo is often described as a feeling of spinning.
 Many confuse this with general dizziness which is actually just a state of lightheadedness.
 However, vertigo is a common ailment, and it only becomes more common as a person ages.
 It is thought to be one of the main factors behind the statistic that every year 1 in 3 seniors over age 65 experiences a fall.
 How does vertigo begin?

 It all begins when the original injury or accident occurs.
 The C1 and C2, which are responsible for more than half of the head’s range of movement, may become misaligned during the trauma.
 This sets in place a chain reaction that affects things such as soft tissue, muscles, and nerve function.
-Even blood flow to the brain can be hindered by a misalignment in the upper cervical spine.
+A misalignment in the upper cervical spine can also hinder the blood flow to the brain.

 If you are looking for a drug-free way to deal with vertigo, upper cervical chiropractic may be the solution for you.
 A case study involving 60 patients revealed that vertigo resolved for 80% of the patients.
 The other 20% all saw a dramatic reduction in symptoms.
 It is interesting to note that the patients in the study were able to identify head or neck injuries that led up to the condition.